Blusutils/DESrv/README.md

 ## How to use extensions (Plugins or Addons)
 That's very simple!
 Just put `.desext.dll` file in `./extensions` folder in DESrv directory.

 By default DESrv runs with all found extensions.
-So, you need to l run server with `use-exts` argument:
+So, you need to run server with `use-exts` argument:
 ```batch
 :: on Windows
 des-run --servermode tcpsock --use-exts ExamplePlugin ExampleAddon_ExamplePlugin